switcherapi/switcher-management/src/assets/documentation/shortcuts.md

   3. The search algorithm is also prepared for looking at elements description, thus it can be a good practice to add tags or keywords on all groups and switchers that you create.

+  * * *

   **Intelligent filtering**

-  Tracking a specific input from the Metrics dashboard can be troublesome if your domain deal with a large volume of inputed data.
+  Tracking a specific input from Metrics or Change Log dashboards can be troublesome if your domain deal with a large volume of stored data.
-  With that in mind, this single input filter can find the exact match you are looking for.
+  With that in mind, this single input filter can extract the exact match for what you are looking for.

   That means that the same input can find the information you are looking at in all columns of both Data Metrics and Change Log tables.

   <img src="[$ASSETS_LOCATION]/documentation/images/shortcuts/shortcuts_datafilter.jpg" class="image-style shadow" alt=""/><p><br/>

+  * * *

   **Mobile viewport**

-  Switcher Management is fully responsive to work with large and small viewports.
-Considering these variations, we built the best and simple layout for both scenarios.
+  Switcher Management is fully responsive to work with different viewports.
+Considering these variations, we built the best and simple layout for all scenarios.

   <img src="[$ASSETS_LOCATION]/documentation/images/shortcuts/shortcuts_mobile.gif" class="image-style shadow" alt=""/><p><br/>
 * * *